-We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company had a working capital deficit of \$1,933,625 as at September 30, 2022.
-As stated in Note 1, the Company needs to complete a financing in order to complete its strategic objectives and continue as a going concern.
-These material uncertainties may cast significant doubt upon the Company's ability to continue as a going concern.
+We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company had a working capital deficit of \$877,273 as at September 30, 2023.
+As stated in Note 1, the Company needs to complete a financing in order to complete its strategic objectives and there is no assurance that it will be able to obtain adequate financing in the future.
+These events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.